Buck Zumhofe: Legal issues

 Zumhofe was jailed in July 1986 when he was found guilty of sexual misconduct involving a minor.

-Zumhofe also served 36 months in prison after being convicted of fourth degree sexual conduct with a minor on January 23, 1989.
+In 1989, he served 36 months in prison after being convicted of fourth degree sexual conduct with a minor.

+In 1999, he was convicted of a domestic abuse violation.

 Zumhofe was again arrested on May 27, 2013, and charged with twelve felony counts of criminal sexual misconduct for sexually abusing his daughter between June 1999 and June 2011, beginning when she was 15 years old.
 He was convicted on all twelve counts on March 5, 2014.
 Following the verdict, Zumhofe attempted to flee from the court house, but was quickly tackled by court officers and charged with "escape from custody".
 On May 6, 2014, he was sentenced to 25 years in prison on two first-degree and two third-degree counts of criminal sexual conduct.
 The judge ordered the sentences on the four counts to be served consecutively.
 His escape from custody charges were eventually sentenced to run concurrently with his 2014 criminal sexual conduct sentence.

+As of July 2025, Zumhofe is incarcerated at Minnesota Correctional Facility – Willow River/Moose Lake.